-Commonly found toxicants in the nursery include lead, pesticides tracked in on shoes, mold, pet dander, and allergens.
+Commonly found toxicants in the nursery include lead, pesticides tracked in on shoes, mold, pet dander and other allergens.
 Also harmful are volatile organic compounds (VOCs), such as formaldehyde emitted by paint and many other building materials, and flame retardants on fabrics and mattresses known as PBDEs.

-PBDEs are classified as (SVOCs), which are slowly released from products and adhere to dust that is inhaled.
+PBDEs are classified as semivolatile organic compounds (SVOCs), which are slowly released from products and adhere to dust that is inhaled.
 Laboratory tests have shown that PBDEs can cause nervous system and brain development problems even at low concentrations with long-term exposure.

-“Most people think that if an environment is free of odors from VOCs, it’s chemical free, but many materials contain toxic SVOCs we can’t smell,” says Mary Cordaro, an environmental consultant and founder of Mary Cordaro, Inc. “In the nursery, these include vinyl wallpaper and window treatments, foam carpet padding, upholstered items made with polyurethane foam, and pesticide-treated wool carpeting.
+“Most people think that if an environment is free of odors from VOCs, it’s chemical-free, but many materials contain toxic SVOCs we can’t smell,” says Mary Cordaro, an environmental consultant.
+“In the nursery, these include vinyl wallpaper and window treatments, foam carpet padding, upholstered items made with polyurethane foam and pesticide-treated wool carpeting.
 After these products stop outgassing VOCs, they continue to contaminate the nursery with SVOCs at higher and higher levels over time.”

 To create an environment that supports your children’s safe development, follow these guidelines on preparing a room for the arrival of a new child.

 When choosing the nursery room, keep the amount of light and noise in mind; it’s easier to create the proper environment in a quieter room that doesn’t face the street and gets little direct sunlight.
 Fresh air; protection from moisture, mold and other allergens; and proper light and noise levels should be the design priorities.

 The nursery should be designed to flush out airborne contaminants and prevent excessive moisture in the air, which can facilitate the growth of allergenic mold.